 Tabling is a way of reaching out to the public on animal issues and vegetarianism.
 It’s also one of the best ways to attract new volunteers and supporters.

 In order to educate the community about animal issues and give them a chance to learn more about what they can do to help, CAA volunteers staff tables at Twin Cities colleges and universities, civic events, volunteer fairs, and other venues.
 The impact tabling can have is powerful, and has been enough to convince many people to go vegetarian or vegan.

-At pay-per-view events, we offer people one dollar to watch a five-minute excerpt of the documentary Farm to Fridge.
+At pay-per-view events, we offer people one dollar to watch a five-minute excerpt of the documentary What Cody Saw (embedded below).
 If you haven’t seen this video, please take the time to watch it and then share it with your friends.